 - Adrian Burde

-Adrian Burde (pronounced bur-DAY) enters his eighth season with the Florida gymnastics program in the fall of 2013.
+Adrian Burde (pronounced bur-DAY) enters his 10th season with the Florida gymnastics program in the fall of 2015.
 He coaches vault and tumbling, as well as aids in recruiting and team conditioning.

 Burde coached the Gator uneven bar performers when he joined the program and his impact was evident early.
 The 2007 Gators opened the season with the team's then third-highest uneven bars team total ever of 49.575 at the Super Six Challenge.
 The UF bar record was reset to 49.70 versus Kentucky on Feb.
 16. The Gators held the No. 1 position in the national bar rankings for the final nine weeks of the regular season.
 Florida was again among the national uneven bars leaders in Burde's second season.
 Florida's total of 49.625 set in the Gators' Link to Pink meet was the nation's highest uneven bars total of the 2008 season and ranks third all-time for the Gators.
-In 2009, Florida stood among the top three for nine weeks in the national bar rankings.
-Two Gators advanced to the 2009 NCAA bar final, with then sophomore Alicia Goodwin sharing third overall – matching the second-highest UF bar finish in the program’s history.
+Two Gators advanced to the 2009 NCAA bar final, with then sophomore Alicia Goodwin sharing third overall – matching the then-second-highest UF bar finish in the program’s history.
 All-America honors were earned by three Gator bar performers in 2010, with two advancing to the event final.

-At Nebraska, Burde helped lead the Cornhuskers to four NCAA Super Six team finals (2002, ‘03, ’05, ’06).
+Burde helped lead the Cornhuskers to four NCAA Super Six team finals (2002, ‘03, ’05, ’06).
 He saw NU athletes earn 19 All-America honors in the floor and vault events.
 It was at Nebraska that Burde coached Canadian Richelle Simpson, the 2003 NCAA all-around and floor exercise champion.
-He served as her coach at the 2003 World Championships in Anaheim, Calif., and the 2003 Pan American Games.
-Burde and UF Head Coach Rhonda Faehn both were members of the Nebraska coaching staff for the 2002 season.
+He served as her coach at the 2003 World Championships in Anaheim, California, and the 2003 Pan American Games.

-Prior to working at Nebraska, Burde coached the girl’s Level 10 and International Elite programs for the Bart Conner Gymnastics Academy in Norman, Okla.
+Prior to working at Nebraska, Burde coached the girl’s Level 10 and International Elite programs for the Bart Conner Gymnastics Academy in Norman, Oklahoma, where he worked alongside Gator Head Coach Jenny Rowland.
 There, he coached U.S. National Team members Larissa Stewart and Lori Wynn.

-Burde began his coaching career in his native Romania in 1994, where he was a Junior National team coach until 1999.
-He coached the Romanian Junior National Team with current UF Assistant Coach Robert Ladanyi.
-The two have known each other since their competitive gymnastic days.
+Burde began his coaching career in his native Romania in 1994.
+He was a Junior National team coach until 1999, coaching the Romanian Junior National Team.

 Burde was a member of the Romanian Junior National Team from 1988 to 1992.
 He joined the French club team Aix les Bains in 1992 and captured the all-around title at the 1994 French national meet.
 While competing, Burde also helped coach younger gymnasts at the club.